 Audience Targeting in Feature Flags

-User targeting is the ability to turn feature flags on and off to users with specific properties.
-For example, it is possible to apply a feature flag to all users who use Android among mobile operating systems.
+User targeting is the ability to enable or disable feature flags for users based on their specific properties.
+For example, a feature flag can be applied to all users on Android mobile operating systems.

-However, users who are individually targeted users (via device ID or user ID) cannot be a part of audience targeting.
+However, users who are individually targeted (via device ID or user ID) cannot be included in audience targeting.
+Furthermore, users who have been individually targeted, or those targeted by audience rules, are excluded from the overall traffic allocation for that feature flag.

 📘